 You asked for my innermost thoughts.
 I wonder will I

 ever see a grape again?

 She is giving him what he asked for, but most likely not in the way he was hoping.
-Instead of reveal inner torment and strife over her situtation, or the life of her past, she is revealing thoughts that he may construe as idle nonsense (although they are not).
+Instead of revealing inner torment and strife over her situation, or the life of her past, she is revealing thoughts that he may construe as idle nonsense (although they are not).
 She is trapped in a world she has no control over and is wishing for a part of her past life that was once meaningful to her.
-This become clearer as her and her beloved’s relationship to a vineyard is revealed.
+This becomes clearer as she and her beloved’s relationship to a vineyard is revealed.

 …When I think of the vineyard